travelingbear/AS2_Latency_Report/README.md

 ##################################################
 ```

-And the HTML page, should look like this:
+And the HTML page should look like this:
 ![ReportsPage](https://dtqryi1d1tj5j.cloudfront.net/AS2LatencyTable.PNG)